sourcegraph/sourcegraph-public-snapshot/doc/code_insights/references/common_use_cases.md

 Here are some common use cases for Code Insights and example data series queries you could use.

 For all use cases, you can also explore your insight by [filtering repositories in real time](../how-tos/filtering_an_insight.md) or add any [Sourcegraph search filter](../../../code_search/reference/language.md#search-pattern) to the data series query to filter by language, directory, or content.
+Currently, the sample queries using commit and diff searches are only supported for insights running over explicit lists of specific repositories.

 *The sample queries below make the assumption you [do not want to search fork or archived](../references/common_reasons_code_insights_may_not_match_search_results.md#not-including-fork-no-and-archived-no-in-your-insight-query) repositories.
 You can exclude those flags if you do.*